ParasAagarwal/isituber/readme.md

 - **Middlewares**: Handle authentication and authorization.
 - **Services**: Provide utility functions for maps, rides, and captains.
 - **Socket**: Manages real-time communication between users and captains.
+- **Redis**: Used for caching frequently accessed data and session management.

 ### Frontend